drangara/MFIX-Exa/docs/source_docs/getting_started/Visualization.rst

 =============

-There are several programs that can be used to visualize results produced by an MFiX-Exa simulation.
+There are several programs that can be used to visualize results produced by an MFIX-Exa simulation.
 Please see the following sections for details on how to use the tools.